opensourcecatholic/marriage-booklet/README.md

 ```

 An instance of [Adminer](https://www.adminer.org/) has been included in the **docker compose** file, so as to offer a tool that can help inspect the database and the tables.
 You may change the port in the `.env` file to your liking.
+If you do not supply the `ADMINER_PORT` environment variable,
+the adminer instance will default to port **8080**.

-Running `docker-compose up` should spin up the **PostgreSQL** instance, which will now be available on the unix socket.
+Now running `docker-compose up` should spin up the **PostgreSQL** instance, which will become available on the unix socket.

 And you should get the **Adminer** interface at `http://localhost:[ADMINER_PORT]` (for example, `http://localhost:8080`).
 You can log into the adminer interface with: